 Ostensibly there are only four different models of the Winston – the single, dual, triple or quad-monitor versions.
 However, it also comes in three colors and three different desk mounting options, for a total of 36 permutations of a single product.
 As far as pricing goes, the number of monitors and the desk mounting option are the determinants how much your Winston would cost.
 See the Pricing Options tab for all the choices.

 The Winston sit stand workstation is a well-designed product that manages to innovate in a category rife with cheesy "me-too" products.
 The Bowden cable may require special attention to make sure it is seated correctly, but once properly installed it forms the core of the most effective, intuitive, and, dare we say, elegant height adjustment mechanism we've seen on a desktop riser.
 The Winston costs slightly more than the average for sit stand workstations, but offers one of the largest worksurfaces available and features an effective, streamlined design overall.
-The Winston also has one of the highest weight capacities we've seen outside of the much more expensive, electric designs.
-This sit stand riser is a great choice for people who want to stand but can't or don't want to swap their existing desk for an adjustable height one, and one of the only choices for such people who want to use more than two monitors.
+The Winston also has one of the highest weight capacities we've seen outside of the much more expensive, electric designs, such as the Winston-E. This sit stand riser is a great choice for people who want to stand but can't or don't want to swap their existing desk for an adjustable height one, and one of the only choices for such people who want to use more than two monitors.

 |Winston Desktop Riser||Price|

 The Winston comes standard with a freestanding base.
 Innovative Office Products, the company behind Winston, also offers a desk edge clamp mount for an additional $89, or a grommet through-mount for an additional $39.